GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

 #### Create a Consumer

-You need to associate a credential to an existing Consumer object, that represents a user consuming the API.
-To create a Consumer you can execute the following request:
+You need to associate a credential to an existing Consumer object which represents a user consuming the API.
+To create a Consumer, you can execute the following request:

 ```
 $ curl -X POST http://localhost:8001/consumers/ \